-For preference, use high quality readymixed glycol (with inhibitor) intended for use in aluminium heating systems.
+For preference, use high quality ready mixed glycol (with inhibitor) intended for use in aluminium heating systems.

-If using concentrated glycol, the mixture should consist of 60% water and 40% glycol.
-If the heating system will be exposed to temperatures below -25°C, the glycol content must be increased, but not to more than 50%.
+If using concentrated glycol, the mixture should consist of 50% water and 50% glycol.
 Any vessels used for the liquid must be spotlessly clean, and the pipes in the heating system must be free of contamination.
 This will prevent the growth of bacteria in the system.